Population-Transcriptomics/Cell-Cycle-on-C1/DDBJ/DDBJ.md

 ```

 The next part utilises the file `DDBJLink.csv` to rename downloaded fastq.bz2 files with the unique `cell_id`.
 Adjust the below script to the directory in which the `DDBJLink.csv` is located.
-Furthermore, your working directory should be 'yourdirectoryname' where all the dowloaded fastq.bz2 files are saved.
+Furthermore, your working directory should be `yourdirectoryname` where all the dowloaded fastq.bz2 files are saved.

 ```sh